asleepynerd/hashes/documentation/MD7.md

 License
 -------

-This program is provided under the [MIT License](LICENSE).
+This program is provided under the [GNU GENERAL PUBLIC LICENSE](../LICENSE).

 Feel free to use and modify the code according to your needs.
-If you have any questions or encounter issues, please create an [issue](https://github.com/yourusername/md7/issues) in the GitHub repository.
+If you have any questions or encounter issues, please create an [issue](https://github.com/joshiewtf/md7/issues) in the GitHub repository.
 I'll be happy to help you out.